 - Once they completely dry, dry-roast all the ingredients until they turn light brown and start giving a distinct aroma.
 Points to remember while roasting:

-- Roast rice until it gets little puffed and slightly golden.
+- Roast rice until it gets a little puffed and slightly golden.

 - Pulses until they get golden in color and crisp in texture.